 As I’ve opened up to her over the years, Umma has been my biggest cheerleader.
 With the passing of my Dad, she and I have grown even closer… having each gone through our grieving processes, but somehow coming to a silent understanding of the loss we’ve experienced.

 As I faced the room full of leaders who would be spending two days learning about their leadership styles, I shared with them my apprehension about heading home to see my Mom.
-It was in that moment, in front of a room full of colleagues that I realized that thinking about my Mom triggers the feelings of loss over my Dad.
+It was in that moment, I realized that thinking about my Mom triggers the feelings of loss over my Dad.

 When I see Umma in person, I am painfully aware of the empty space next to her that my Dad once stood in.
 I’m still not used to seeing her alone.
 I’ve only known my Mom with my Dad: they were a unit for many decades.